- Use “Pascal” notation for SQL server Objects Like Tables, Views, Stored Procedures. Also tables and views should have ending “s”.

 If User table references Employee table than the column name used in reference should be UserID where User is table name and ID primary column of User table and UserID is reference column of Employee table.

-- Avoid server-side Cursors as much as possible, instead use SELECT statement.
-If you need to use cursor then replace it with WHILE loop (or read next suggestion).
+• Avoid server-side Cursors as much as possible, instead use SELECT statement.
+If you need to use cursor then replace it next suggestion.

 INSERT INTO TABLE A (column1, column2)